Get The Care You Need

 Long-Term Side Effects of Cocaine Abuse

-Using cocaine can cause long-term effects to the person’s health.
+Using cocaine can cause long-term effects to a person’s health.
 Permanent damage to sinus cavities and senses, such as smell and taste, is often a result of cocaine use.
 The use of cocaine also affects a person’s sexual health, making erections for males or orgasms for females difficult.
 Other long-term side effects include:

 - Difficulty breathing and swallowing